-- When leaving the vehicle, always make sure the ignition is in the OFF position, remove the Key Fob from the vehicle, and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+- When leaving the vehicle, always make sure the ignition is in the OFF position, remove the key fob from the vehicle and lock the vehicle.
+If equipped with Keyless Enter-N-Go, always make sure the keyless ignition node is in "OFF" mode, remove the Key Fob from the vehicle and lock the vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
 Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
 A child or others could be seriously or fatally injured.
-Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the Key Fob in or near the vehicle, (or in a location accessible to children) and do not leave the ignition (in a vehicle equipped with Keyless Enter-N-GoTM) in the ACC or ON/RUN position.
+Children should be warned not to touch the parking brake, brake pedal or the gear selector.

+• Do not leave the Key Fob in or near the vehicle (or in a location accessible to children), and do not leave the ignition in a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN position.
 A child could operate power windows, other controls, or move the vehicle.

-- Before moving the shift lever out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
-Otherwise, damage to the shift lever could result. - DO NOT race the engine when shifting from PARK or NEUTRAL into another gear range, as this can damage the drivetrain.
+• Before moving the gear selector out of PARK, you must turn the ignition switch from the LOCK/OFF position to the ON/RUN position, and also press the brake pedal.
+Otherwise, damage to the gear selector could result.